thatoneolib/senko/docs/source/api/cogs/settings.rst

 Settings
 ########

-The settings cog provides access to guild and user settings and allows them to be modified through the use of database models.
+The settings cog maintains and provides access to settings.
+It provides an interface to retrieve settings objects through which you can access and modify settings for guilds and users.

 Usage
 *****

-You can access the loaded settings cog either through :attr:`.Senko.settings` or by calling :meth:`.Senko.get_cog` with its qualified name.
+The loaded settings cog can be accessed through :attr:`.Senko.settings` or by calling :meth:`.Senko.get_cog` with its qualified name.

 Guild Settings
 ==============

+You can access the settings for a guild as follows:

 .. code-block:: python3